TiendaNube/api-docs/resources/checkout.md

               extraAuthorize: true, // Legacy paameter, but currently required with `true` value.
 Will be deprecrated soon.
             });
           } else {
-            callback({
+          // If the generation of the redirect URL fails, invoke the callback indicating the corresponding error code.
+E.g.: `consumer_country_invalid`.
+See the list of available error codes. callback({
               success: false,
               error_code: responseBody.data.error_code,